 Therefore, it makes sense to understand what signals we’re giving off with our head and neck movements

 Nodding the head almost everywhere in the world means ‘Yes’ and shaking the head from side to side means ‘No’.
 A slight head nod is used as a greeting gesture, especially when two people greet each other from a distance.
 It sends the message, ‘Yes, I acknowledge you’.

 The speed and frequency with which a person nods when you’re talking to them can convey different meanings.

 Slow nodding means the person is listening very intently and is deeply interested in what you’re saying.
 Fast nodding means the listener is telling you non-verbally, ‘I’ve heard enough, let me speak now’.

-You might have noticed how people sometimes nod their heads quickly before they interrupt a speaker and then, after interrupting, eagerly make their own point.
+You might have noticed how people sometimes nod their heads quickly before they interrupt a speaker.
+After interrupting, they eagerly make their own point.

 For example, during a conversation, if a person says, ‘It sounds good’ or ‘Okay, let’s go for it’ while shaking their head from side to side, then it’s clear that they don’t really mean what they’re saying.

-When non-verbal signals contradict the verbal messages, you should always prefer the former because they cannot be easily manipulated and so are more likely to be true.
+When non-verbal signals contradict the verbal messages, you should always prefer the former.
+It’s because non-verbal signals cannot be easily manipulated and so are more likely to be true.